 PNC’s mission is to improve and enhance the quality of life of residents of all ages living within its service area by providing basic human needs, social interaction and free transportation for seniors.

 One of the organization’s most notable accomplishments has been the food pantry, with basic food items, but also including vegetables, milk and other necessities that a family needs ranging from diapers to pet food.
 Other ways the PNC helps residents is through utility assistance, and referrals to government resources.

 In addition to being a safety net for residents who need assistance, PNC offers a full range of services to local seniors and veterans.
-Programs include Meals on Wheels, free, door-to-door transportation for residents over the age of 54; exercise classes; health education, vaccines and clinics; and life enrichment like painting and writing classes and a book club which are available to local seniors, regardless of income.
-In addition, PNC hosts a Veterans Coffee Hour, Coffee Hour Tuesdays, and a Community Breakfast in partnership with local organizations.
+Programs include Meals on Wheels; free, door-to-door transportation for residents over the age of 54; exercise classes; health education, vaccines and clinics; and life enrichment, such as painting and writing classes, which are available to local seniors, regardless of income.
+In addition, PNC hosts a Veterans Coffee Hour and a Community Breakfast in partnership with local organizations.